vdhamer/Photo-Club-Hub/.github/README.md

 > The app is designed so that the required information about photo clubs is provided and maintained by the clubs themselves.

-This is important because bhis allows the project to **support more clubs** and larger data sets.
+This is important because this allows the project to **support more clubs** and larger data sets.
 It also ensures that clubs have **control** over the displayed information: the club is best aware of new members, or which photos to display in the portfolios.